 If anyone needs advice for other areas, please contact Sally Wearing at firstname.lastname@example.org

 There has been some discussion on whether morris dancing should or could be classified as an organised team sport, in order to get government approved guidance published.
-However, the current legal requirements and guidance for both organised exercise classes and the performing arts are less restrictive and more suitable for morris than those for indoor team sports, which are not exempt from the rule of six.
+However, the current legal requirements and guidance for the performing arts and for sports are similar, so there is no advantage to be classified as a team sport.
+The performing arts guidance is more suitable for morris and related activities.